okjuan/vbook/_posts/2024-02-04-use-restraint.md

 layout: post
 title: "how to use restraint"
 permalink: /restraint
-tags: essays writing mediums audio psychology hemingway
+tags: writing mediums audio psychology hemingway
 redirect_from: ['/use-restraint']
 ---